giorginolab/plumed2-pycv/README.md

 The PYCV module for PLUMED 2
 ====================================

+> [!WARNING]
+> This repository accompanies an early version of PyCV (v1), described
+> in the paper in JOSS.
+A newer version of PyCV (v2) is now included in
+> plumed's main repository, as a plugin; the new version has the same scope but
+> a slightly different syntax and installation procedure.
+This repository
+> remains for historical preservation.

 Note: this is a fork of the official [PLUMED repository](https://github.com/plumed/plumed2).
 Please see [PLUMED's homepage](https://www.plumed.org/) for information on the PLUMED